3 Ways Private Tutoring Can Reduce the Cost of Education

 Scenario #1 – A low performing high school or college student finds a long term private tutor

 Scenario #2 – The above average high school student invests in an ACT tutor

 Scenario #3 – The proactive high school student loads his schedule with 5 AP classes

-Of course, while this is all true in the broad, the real world can be complicated.
+Of course, while this is all true in the broad sense, the real world can be complicated.
 If you attend a mediocre school, choose a major that doesn't fit your passion, and don’t get involved in activities that build or demonstrate your leadership skills and/or creativity, you probably won’t land a high paying job.
 In this case, the investment you made in your education may not pay off as expected.
 The key is to understand your end goal and objectives, make intelligent choices about the education you pursue, and do what you can to increase your return on that investment in education while you’re in college (i.e., get As, not Cs.).

 In fact, MyGuru has developed two partnerships with organizations that help you navigate the college admissions process and highlight the choices you could make to find the right college for you at the lowest price possible.

 Collegian Financial is a college admissions adviser with a personalized approach that includes hands-on support for parents and students from freshman year in high school, through college and career.
 They consider academic, social, and financial pieces as a whole to avoid wasting time and money.